270aldo/ngx.agents/memory-bank/progress.md

 - Performance optimization for high-volume scenarios
 - Fine-tuning of classification algorithms
 - Complete migration for all dependent components

+🔄 **Adapter Refactoring (25% Remaining)**
+- Complete migration of remaining adapters to use `BaseAgentAdapter`
+- Implement comprehensive testing for all adapters
+- Optimize adapter-specific implementations
+- Standardize error handling and telemetry across all adapters
+- Update documentation to reflect the new architecture

 ### New Capabilities Development